 Remember that this season won’t last forever.
 Before we know it we will be back to complaining about the heat and humidity.
 Make some adjustments, do your best, and try to make the most of your runs.

-- What other tips do you have for running in the wind?
+How do you feel about running in the wind?

 Wind has never been an issue in my running until I came to Cape Town.
 The strong winds here are incredible and have an enormous impact on running performance.